 Almost 60% of people in Los Angeles rent their homes, according to the Housing and Community Investment Department, which is likely due to the high cost of owning a property in the area.
 Considering that such a large percentage of the population rent, it shouldn’t come as a surprise that tenant rights in Los Angeles are quite expansive.
 Below are some of the rights you absolutely need to know about when renting.

-As a tenant, you have the right to live in clean and habitable housing, which means that the landlord is required to ensure that the unit he is renting out is livable.
+As a tenant, you have the right to live in clean and habitable housing, which means that the landlord is required to ensure that the unit they are renting out is livable.
 This means that it should have doors and windows that aren’t broken, walls and a roof capable of protecting you from intemperate weather, working plumbing, and it should be free of vermin, at the very least.
+You can always refer to California’s definition of the warranty of habitability for more details.

 What many people might not be aware of when it comes to their tenant rights in Los Angeles is that they can actually do something if their landlord doesn’t handle important repairs.
 Thus, you have the right to move out without notice, withhold rent, call health inspectors, or sue the landlord if they don’t fix things in a timely manner.
 It is illegal for the landlord to attempt any form of retaliation if you exercise this right.